fmerg/pymerkle/USAGE.md

 >>>
 ```

 where each node is represented by the hash it currently stores.
-You can save this format in a file called `structure` with
+You can save this format in a file called `structure` by

 ```python
 with open('structure', 'w') as f: